► Ford revises its giant-killer hot hatch

 But back to the oily bits: The ST’s track is 10mm wider than a standard new Fiesta and 48mm wider than the old car; the steering ratio is 14 per cent quicker than the ST200; and torsional stiffness is up 8 per cent.
 That means steering slightly stiff like the Focus RS, but still very direct, and you still get the overwhelming 'just point it at a corner',' feeling.

 The Fiesta ST doesn’t feel loose or wayward, it always feels tight and under control, but there’s still a distinct feeling of playful adjustability in the rear axle.
 It makes the car feel alive and gives every corner a little dance of possible trajectories.
+Ford also provides you the tools to add yet more dynamism to the ST with a Performance Pack and the chance to turn it up to 11 with the Performance Edition.

 What is the Performance Pack on a Fiesta ST?